A quick overview of the main components and decisions behind this blog.

 - Low complexity

-- Tech mostly under my control (ie. no blogging services)
+- Tech mostly under my control (i.e. no blogging services)

 Solution